Miami Wrongful Death Attorneys

 Establish Negligence

-In order to prove a wrongful death case in Florida, the plaintiff must first establish that the defendant was negligent in some way.
-This means that the defendant failed to act with reasonable care and caution, and their actions or lack thereof resulted in the death of another person.
+To prove a wrongful death case in Florida, the plaintiff must first establish that the defendant was negligent.
+This means that the defendant failed to act with reasonable care and caution, and their actions or lack of action resulted in the death of another person.
 The plaintiff must present evidence that shows how the defendant breached their duty of care and caused the death of their loved one.

 Prove Damages

-The plaintiff must also prove that they have suffered damages as a result of the wrongful death.
+The plaintiff must also prove that they have suffered damages because of the wrongful death.
 This can include both economic losses, such as medical expenses and funeral costs, as well as non-economic losses, such as pain and suffering or loss of companionship.
-The plaintiff must be able to demonstrate how much money they have lost due to the wrongful death in order for them to receive compensation from the defendant.
+The plaintiff must be able to demonstrate how much money they have lost due to the wrongful death to receive compensation from the defendant.

 Show That the Death Was Caused by Negligence

-In addition to establishing negligence and proving damages, the plaintiff must also show that their loved one’s death was actually caused by the defendant’s negligence.
-They must be able to show that their loved one would not have died had it not been for the defendant’s careless or reckless behavior.
-Even if a person dies from an illness or injury that was not directly caused by someone else’s negligence, the defendant may still be held liable if their actions contributed to or worsened the condition leading up to death.
+The plaintiff must also show that their loved one’s death was caused by the defendant’s negligence, that their loved one would not have died had it not been for the defendant’s careless or reckless behavior.
+Even if a person dies from an illness or injury that was not directly caused by someone else’s negligence, the defendant may still be held liable if their actions contributed to, or worsened, the condition leading up to death.

 File a Wrongful Death Claim